jonbramble/crs-website/_posts/2014-06-26-lunchtime-seminar.markdown

 {{ link_name | bitly}}
 </div>

-Please join us for our next lunchtime seminar.
+## Ever wondered what research goes on in other labs?

+Then come along to the latest in our series of lunchtime seminars featuring short talks from your fellow researchers from around the Department, and find out more ...

+#### Free lunch will be provided

-It will take place on the 26th June in D17h at 11:30 - 14:00.
+It will take place on the 26th June in D17h at 12:00 - 14:00.

-Speakers and titles to follow.
+Talks 12:15 - 13:15, followed by buffet lunch

+#### With talks from:

+Richard Beniston (Biological Mass Spectrometry Facility)

+Kate Kirkham (Armes group)

+Matt Sellwood (Chem group/SITraN)

+Our event poster can be download from [here]({{site.url}}/files/seminar_26_06_14.pdf).